strmlineapp-ux/agileflow/docs/user-manual.md

 - **Main Navigation**: Access to core features like the Calendar, Overview, and Tasks.
 - **Team Management**: If you have permission to manage a team, a link to that team's management page will appear here.
-- **Admin Pages**: If you are an Admin, you will see links to the Admin and Service Delivery pages.
+- **Admin Pages**: If you are an Admin, you will see links to the Admin page.
 - **User Profile**: At the bottom of the sidebar, you can access your profile, user preferences, notifications, and the "View as" feature (for Admins).
 The **Settings** page is only accessible from this menu.

 ## 3. Dashboard Overview